-The Parlaytm firmware codebase uses a C++ object oriented, single threaded, event driven architecture.
-It has a clear and repeated and extensible Active Object design pattern for easy project implementation and maintenance.
+The Parlaytm firmware codebase uses a C++ object oriented, single threaded, architecture.
+It has a clear and repeated and extensible design pan for easy project implementation and maintenance.
 This single threaded architecture prevents the threading and blocking perils that can cause intermittent instabilities.
 It also supports full software instrumentation - with external control and visibility throughout.

 The Parlay instrumentation is accomplished by providing message based interface to the functions and variables of the C++ class.
 A preprocessor identifies those functions and variables that should be accessible, and generates the code to interface.
 In this manner, the internal member functions and variables can be called, set and streamed.

 Messages provide the intra-communications between items in the system.
 For example, a controller will send a message to a SPI based sensor driver to read an ADC.
 When the data is received a response message is sent back to the original caller with the data.

 Communications between sub-systems, and the Parlay test tool.
 The functions and variables of each Item of each subsystem are "discovered", and made accessible as commands and properties respectively.
 This allows for external control of components, and monitoring of data - i.e. instrumentation.